The UTGSU has several levy groups which are funded through the UTGSU via levy fees established through referenda.

 SEXUAL EDUCATION CENTRE (SEC)

-The University of Toronto Sexual Education and Peer Support Centre (SEC) is a 100% not-for-profit, volunteer-run student service/student group at the University of Toronto, St. George campus.
+The University of Toronto Sexual Education Centre is a 100% not-for-profit, volunteer-run student service group at University of Toronto, St. George campus.
 As a levy-funded organization, all supplies and services provided by SEC are available free of charge to the University of Toronto community.
 The Sexual Education Centre offers a free, confidential, non-judgmental peer support approach to sex education.
-For more information visit https://www.sec.utoronto.ca/.
+The services currently offered to all University of Toronto students, faculty, staff, community members and organizations include: free safer sex supplies and menstrual products, workshops and presentations, peer-to-peer support, phone support, library and resource services & more!
+For more information visit https://www.secutoronto.org/

 canadian federation of students – National